wieslawsoltes/Core2D/README.md

   Core2D.Desktop [options]

 Options:
-  -s, --script <script>          The relative or absolute path to the script file -p, --project <project>        The relative or absolute path to the project file --repl                         Run scripting repl --useManagedSystemDialogs      Use managed system dialogs
+  -s, --scripts <scripts>        The relative or absolute path to the script files -p, --project <project>        The relative or absolute path to the project file --repl                         Run scripting repl --useManagedSystemDialogs      Use managed system dialogs